rdiaz02/Zotero-to-Referey/README.md

 Why do I make two copies of the dbs for Referey?
 Referey can make modifications to the dbs, and in my setup both tablets share a directory with the computers, so I do not want there to be conflicts or races and setting up one-way syncs is more trouble than just copying the file.
+(This is probably a bit silly and setting it up so that some nodes are read-only us trivial with Syncthing; oh well.)

 #### My setup ####